 The heart and soul of our website remains our subrogation resources, and chief among these resources is our printable subrogation reference charts.
-Thirty-four years of subrogation experience means a lot of subrogation questions in 50 or more different jurisdictions.
+Thirty-five years of subrogation experience means a lot of subrogation questions in 50 or more different jurisdictions.
 Over the years, we have compiled charts showing the laws in all 50 states on some of the more demanding, confusing, and changing areas of subrogation, and we provide those for you here as concisely and accurately as is possible.
 Please remember that many areas of the law do not lend themselves to easy-to-read charts.
 If they did, you wouldn’t need lawyers.
 These charts are updated often, some more than others, so we recommend checking back regularly to compare the “Last Updated” date found on each of the charts to determine if you have the most current version of the chart.

 Automobile Insurance Subrogation

 This Automobile Total Loss Thresholds In All 50 States chart will help take the guess work out of when and whether a vehicle involved in a collision is considered “totaled” for first-party insurance purposes.

 This chart provides deductible reimbursement laws and regulations for auto and property subrogation regarding whether a subrogated carrier has a duty or obligation to reimburse any or all of its insured’s deductible before it can subrogate or seek reimbursement.

 Funeral procession laws – confusion abounds regarding when and whether a motorist in a funeral procession can run a red light.
 This 50-state chart provides an understanding of how funeral processions affect the legal rights and remedies of motorists and their insurers.

 This 50-state chart addresses imputing contributory negligence of the driver and whether, and under what circumstances, the contributory negligence of a permissive user/driver of a vehicle will be imputed to the vehicle’s owner to defeat or reduce the owner’s recovery when the owner sues the driver of the other vehicle involved in the collision.